Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 A single payment calculator is not enough for informed home buying.
 Here are the essential calculator types and why each matters:

-Amortio is the only free platform that offers all six calculator types in one place.
-Bankrate and NerdWallet offer 2-3 types; Zillow and Google offer just 1-2.
-Having all calculators interconnected means you can seamlessly move from affordability analysis to amortization to extra payment planning without switching tools or re-entering your data.
+Among the tools in this comparison, Amortio is one of the few free platforms that puts these calculator types in one place.
+Having these calculators interconnected means you can move from affordability analysis to amortization to extra payment planning without switching tools or re-entering the same assumptions.

 Our Verdict

-After testing all six calculators, Amortio is the clear winner for anyone who wants a comprehensive, private, and free mortgage calculator.
-It is the only tool that combines a full amortization schedule, extra payment analysis, PDF export, loan comparison, PMI calculator, DTI calculator, affordability calculator, refinance calculator, and rent vs buy analysis — all in one platform with zero data collection.
+After testing 15 calculators, Amortio is our pick for borrowers who want a comprehensive, private, and free mortgage calculator workflow.
+It combines a full amortization schedule, extra payment analysis, recast payment relief, PDF export, loan comparison, PMI calculator, DTI calculator, affordability calculator, refinance calculator, and rent vs buy analysis in one place without requiring signup or a lender lead form.

-Amortio outperforms paid features found on other platforms entirely for free.
-While Bankrate and NerdWallet offer solid calculators backed by trusted brands, they are fundamentally advertising platforms that monetize your attention and data.
-Zillow is excellent for active home shoppers but limited as a standalone calculator.
-Calculator.net is simple but dated.
-Google is only useful for the quickest of estimates.
+Amortio is strongest when you want planning depth before shopping rates.
+Bankrate and NerdWallet offer solid calculators backed by trusted brands and lender context.
+Zillow is useful for active home shoppers but limited as a standalone calculator.
+Calculator.net and the newer calculator-only challengers are useful for focused payoff checks, and Google is useful for the quickest of estimates.

 For the best mortgage calculation experience in 2026, start with Amortio.
-Use our amortization calculator for your main analysis, the extra payment calculator to explore payoff strategies, and the affordability calculator to understand what you can truly afford.
+Use our amortization calculator for your main analysis, the extra payment calculator to explore payoff strategies, the mortgage recast calculator to test lump-sum payment relief, and the affordability calculator to understand what you can truly afford.
 Check mortgage rates in your city for local context, and explore our 50+ mortgage statistics for the latest market data.

 Explore Amortio's Calculator Suite